Tenebr1sm/SocialLifeApp-3340/README.md

 ## 🚫 Not Doing
 Below are the user stories, ideas, or features that were considered but are not included in this version or phase of the project:
+- Calendar
-- We currently have not excluded any features yet.
+- Account features
+- Profile Pictures

 ## 🧍 User Stories
 - **Searching System:** As a person who wants more friends with things in common, I want an app that allows me to search by shared things so that I can make more friends.